thcui/sp500-visualization/README.md

 js/treeMap.js
 -
 - referred to treemap examples in https://www.d3-graph-gallery.com/treemap\
-- render treemap and show tooltips on a hover
+- hover over each rectangle will display detailed tooltips for each sector.
+Implementation are in `showTooltip()` and `hideToolTip()`.
-- implemented filter interaction on a sector selection
+- user can select/deselect a sector to filter elements on bubble chart using selectSector(e,d), this function will further call filterSector() in main.js

 js/lineChart.js
 -